Phil Romano: Philanthropy

-Romano is the Co-founder of Hunger Busters with his ex wife Lille, a Dallas charity that feeds the homeless.
-Phil stepped away from Hunger Busters in 2018.
+Romano is the co-founder of Hunger Busters with his ex-wife Lille, a Dallas charity that feeds the homeless.
+Romano stepped away from Hunger Busters in 2018.

 Personal life

 Romano was married to Lillie Romano (they divorced in 2013), with whom he has a son, Sam.
 Romano and his son, Sam, live in Dallas, Texas.
 Romano is listed as an artist and author on the website for Samuel Lynne Galleries in Dallas, Texas.